DrBeef/QuestZDoom/README.md

 [![Build Status](https://github.com/emawind84/QuestZDoom/actions/workflows/build.yaml/badge.svg)](https://github.com/emawind84/QuestZDoom/actions/workflows/build.yaml)

-Welcome to the VR port of the popular LZDoom/GZDoom engine for the Oculus Quest.
+Welcome to the VR port of the popular GZDoom engine for the Oculus Quest and PCVR.

-This is built solely for the Oculus Quest VR HMD and will *not* run on any other device.

-The easiest way to install this on your Quest is using SideQuest, a Desktop app designed to simplify sideloading apps and games ( even beat saber songs on quest ) on Standalone Android Headsets like Oculus Quest and Oculus Go.
+For Meta Quest Users the easiest way to install this on your headset is using SideQuest, a Desktop app designed to simplify sideloading apps and games ( even beat saber songs on quest ) on Standalone Android Headsets like Oculus Quest and Oculus Go.
 It supports drag and drop for installing APK files!

 Download SideQuest here:
 https://github.com/the-expanse/SideQuest/releases